Wildflower Macro/Close-ups and Focus Stacking

 New members joining after the first of the year will pay a prorated amount.
 You may pay by check at the next meeting or mail to our treasurer, Winifred Simon, at 600 Red Hawk Road, Wimberley, TX 78676, or pay using PayPal.

-Critiques: Silhouettes
+Critiques: Old

 You may submit up to 2 images.
 Please resize them to 2,000 pixels on the long side, with a resolution of 72, and name them 1FirstName_LastName.jpg, 2FirstName_LastName.jpg.
 Remember, when showing your images, you may ask for a critique or suggestions for improvement from members, or simply “show and tell” your image.

-Please email them to hcphotoclub@gmail.com by Tuesday, May 16th, so Jørgen will have time to prepare them for the meeting.
+Please email them to hcphotoclub@gmail.com by Tuesday, June 13th, so Jørgen will have time to prepare them for the meeting.

 Reminders